PopupMaker/Popup-Maker/readme.txt

 9. Create any popup imaginable using our color pickers and sliders!

 == Changelog ==

+= v1.7.22 - 05/25/2018 =
+* Tweak: Updated Freemius library for GDPR optin support.
+* Improvement: Made all popup loops more reliable.
+* Fix: Error where objects were processed incorrectly.
+* Fix: "Uncaught Error: Call to a member function get_setting() on boolean in /popup-maker/classes/AssetCache.php:314"

 = v1.7.21 - 05/24/2018 =
 * Tweak: Clear asset cache on settings save.